Miguel Ángel Rodríguez (squash player): Career overview

 In September, he became the highest-ranked South American of all-time, exceeding then Federico Usandizaga of Argentina.

-In 2013, he won the Bluenose Classic in Halifax in Canada in March and was bronze medalist of the World Games in Cali.
-He also won gold at the 2015 pan-am games in Toronto for single mens.
+In 2013, he won the Bluenose Classic in Halifax, Canada in March and was bronze medalist at the World Games in Cali.
+He also won gold in the men's singles at the 2015 Pan American Games in Toronto.

 On May 20, 2018, he won the 2018 British Open Squash Championships in Hull, England, beating Egypt's Mohamed El Shorbagy in a 5 game thriller to become the first-ever man from Colombia, and more broadly South America, to win the coveted British Open title.

 Rodríguez is known to wear different colored shoes when on court.